spcourse/populations-oo/population/contents.md

 ![](./umls/oo-phase2.png){: width="70%"}

 The fact that `Experiment` can contain any number of rabbits is indicated by the `*` near the `Rabbit` class on the aggregation line.
 In the UML everything that is bold is new (and is up to you to implement).
-So here you'll have to add the method `add_rabbits()`.
+So here you'll have to add the method `add_rabbits(number_of_rabbits)`.
 Everything in italic is not new, but you will have to modify to make things work.

 ### Specification